SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/GQI_Extensions_Logging.md

 This building block adds the [OnInit](xref:GQI_IGQIOnInit#oninitoutputargs-oninitoninitinputargs-args) lifecycle method, granting access to the [IGQILogger](xref:GQI_IGQILogger) object through the [Logger property](xref:GQI_OnInitInputArgs#properties) of the [OnInitInputArgs](xref:GQI_OnInitInputArgs) class.

-Throughout its lifespan, the extension uses the [IGQILogger](xref:GQI_IGQILogger) object to log messages and exceptions.
+Throughout its lifespan, the extension can use the [IGQILogger](xref:GQI_IGQILogger) methods to log messages and exceptions.

 ## Logging messages